maramas4/stackcheckmate/README.md

 ---

-## 📜 License
+## 📜 License & Disclaimer
-**MIT License © 2025 Quick Red Tech**
+**MIT License © 2025 Chisom Life Eke / Quick Red Tech (personal project)**

-Permission is granted, free of charge, to any person obtaining a copy of this software and associated documentation files, to use and distribute it freely — under the MIT License conditions.
+Permission is granted, free of charge, to any person obtaining a copy of this software and associated documentation files, to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, under the conditions of the MIT License.

+> ⚠️ **Disclaimer:** StackCheckMate is provided **as-is**.
+Quick Red Tech and Chisom Life Eke are **not responsible for any damage** to your system, loss of data, or other consequences resulting from the use or misuse of this software.
+This is a personal project and is **not affiliated with any third-party companies or software providers**.

 ---

-### 🏁 Powered by **Quick Red Tech**
+### 🏁 Powered by **Quick Red Tech (personal project)**
 > “Innovation through code — one stack at a time.”
-> Official Owner: **Chisom Life Eke**
+> Official Creator: **Chisom Life Eke**